ubuntu/ubuntu-desktop-documentation/docs/how-to/upgrade-ubuntu-desktop.md

 If no upgrade is available, you're either on the latest version of Ubuntu or upgrades to the latest release haven't been enabled yet.

-Follow the application's instructions and confirm the prompts.
-The process is interactive:
+The process is interactive.
+Follow the application's instructions and confirm the prompts:

-1. The application presents an overview of the upgrade.
+1. The application presents an **overview** of the upgrade, including a link to the release notes.

-1. When all upgrade requirements have been gathered, the application shows an overview of the packages to be installed and removed.
+1. When all upgrade requirements have been gathered, the application shows an overview of the **packages** to be installed and removed.

+1. If you installed packages from Personal Package Archives (PPAs) or third-party repositories, the **Foreign Packages Installed** prompt opens.

+    You can try to proceed with the upgrade.
+If the upgrade fails, remove the packages manually and try the upgrade again.
+When you log into the upgraded system later, reinstall the third-party packages.

-1. While the upgrade is in progress, you might see visual glitches on your screen, such as changing icons.
+1. While the upgrade is in progress, you might see visual **glitches** on your screen, such as changing icons.
 This is normal.
 Wait until the process is complete.

-1. When new packages have been installed, the application prompts you to remove the obsolete packages from the previous Ubuntu release.
+1. When new packages have been installed, the application prompts you to remove the **obsolete packages** from the previous Ubuntu release.

     Unless you have a reason to keep the packages, it's best to remove them.
 This usually takes a minute or two.

-1. When the upgrade is complete, restart your computer.
+1. When the upgrade is complete, **restart** your computer.

 ## Finalize the upgrade

 Your new, upgraded Ubuntu starts up.
 Log in and check that everything works as expected.

-Third-party software repositories and Personal Package Archives (PPAs) might have been disabled during the release upgrade.
+Third-party software repositories and PPAs might have been disabled during the release upgrade.
 Check if you need to re-enable them or find updated versions.
 You can do this in the Software & Updates application, on the {guilabel}`Other Software` tab.

 ## Troubleshooting